rahulpatidar0191/rahulpatidar0191/README.md

 I mostly work on setting up and maintaining deployment processes across multiple platforms.
 I build robust, secure, and scalable infrastructures using cloud-native technologies.

-Along with my full-time job, I am also an amateur photographer and guitar player.
+Along with my full-time job, I am also an amateur photographer and a guitar player.

 I am fully-committed to designing and developing innovative materials.
 I am highly self-motivated, enthusiastic and always willing to learn more.